 By Isabel Smith, MS, RD, CDN

-Meditation is popular because of the health benefits associated with the practices.
+Meditation has become hugely popular because of the health benefits associated with the practices.
 Plus, meditation is powerful portable method for combating the stress that most of us face in our everyday lives.
 The biggest barrier to picking up the practice is often where to start, how to do it and how to get our minds quiet enough to actually relax.
 If this sounds familiar you’re not alone.

 There are definitely reasons that most of us should be doing more mindful breathing and meditating (me included!), but like most new things, it can take some guidance and direction to get us started.
 Here are a few key points that will help you learn more about meditation and how to get started.